-Crypto trading bot strategies
+Popular crypto trading bot strategies

 Crypto trading bots can be used to implement a wide range of trading strategies.
 Some of the most commonly used strategies include:

-Bot trading tips
+Bot trading safety tips

 - Don't give your bot withdrawal access.
 In most cases, there's no need to give a bot permission to withdraw funds from your account, so preventing withdrawal access can be a simple way to protect yourself.
 Of course, if you're performing arbitrage trades between exchanges, you will need to grant withdrawal access.